superhero/js.core/doc/book/3-code-automation/index.md

 Different options are presented in a numbered list.
 You are asked to pick an alternative by writing the number of the navigation choice, followed by the `enter` key that will execute the choice.

+### Autocomplete

+In any form of choice list, it is possible to hit the tab key to autocomplete the option you already started writing.

+### Options hint

-When prompted with a navigation choice; as the one described above, where a selected choice is expected, it is possible to use the double tab key to display a list of valid options.
+When prompted with a navigation choice, where a choice from a predefined list is expected, it is possible to double-tab to display a list of valid options.

 The list of alternatives is filtered by the defined prefix of the input written before asking for complementary options.

 ---

-Read more about the different options under one of the following sub-sections.
+Read more about the different options in the main navigation list under one of the following sub-sections.

 1. [Generate project](generate-project.md)
 2. [Generate API classes and corresponding tests from configuration](generate-api-classes-and-tests.md)